 To move or not to move.
 Who decides?

-In the U.S., all ecclesiastical provinces have transferred the celebration of the Ascension to Sunday except Boston, Hartford, New York, Newark, Philadelphia, and Omaha.
+In the U.S., all ecclesiastical provinces have transferred the celebration of the Ascension to Sunday except Boston, Hartford, Philadelphia, and Omaha.
 Why?
 Perhaps because these are among the oldest provinces in the country and decided to uphold tradition.

 We are not alone.